MakerFaireOrlando/mfo-static-website/_exhibits/2023-hackbatch-tales-from-a-tiny-workshop.md

 description: "Custom designed robots, a drawing machine from a 3D-printer and shiny lights with fancy effects!"
 description-long: "I make things in a tiny workshop tucked away in my bedroom closet.
 A single workbench and some basic tools are used to build robots, make art and videos, and all sorts of fun lights!

-I will have on display two different versions of my two-wheeled robot.
-I recently improved the design and will have a functioning version with hub-less wheels rolling around.
+I will have on display two different versions of my two-wheeled robot in various stages of completion.
+I recently improved the design and will have a functioning hub-less wheel to demonstrate.

 The exhibit will also feature an interactive pen plotter.
 Visitors can customize a digital card and a real version will be printed using the pen plotter right before their eyes.